dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-5 Pipeline Slot.md

 ![Pipeline diagram of a 4-wide CPU.](../../img/terms-and-metrics/PipelineSlot.jpg){#fig:PipelineSlot width=40% }

-[TODO]: update.
+[TODO][FIX_BEFORE_REVIEW]: update.
 Apple published that M1 has 8-wide allocation and M3 is 9-wide, see Table 4.10. μop Execution Bandwidth.

 Intel's Skylake and AMD Zen3 cores have 4-wide allocation.
 Intel's SunnyCove microarchitecture was a 5-wide design.
 As of 2023, most recent Goldencove and Zen4 architectures both have 6-wide allocation.
 Apple M1 design is not officially disclosed but is measured to be 8-wide.[^1]